 Without Merrick: the father of gay romance

-And because I started reminiscing about my early forays into queer fiction, I just wrote a fan letter 25 years late to the author who taught me to love gay romance novels way back when I was a mere stripling...Gordon Merrick, arguably the author of the first gay romantic bestseller in publishing history.
+While reminiscing about my early forays into queer fiction, I wrote a fan letter twenty-five years late to the author who taught me to love gay romance novels way back when I was a mere stripling...Gordon Merrick, inarguably the author of the first gay romantic bestseller in publishing history (Sixteen weeks on the New York Times list!).
 Take a walk down memory lane with my overview of some of the guiltiest of homoerotic pleasures.

 Get your Suede on